Vishal73040/BotBrowser/README.md

 ---

+**⚠️ Disclaimer: This project is intended for authorized security research, fingerprint consistency testing, and automation compatibility evaluation only.
+Misuse for spam, fraud, or unauthorized activity is strictly prohibited.**

 ## What is BotBrowser?

-BotBrowser is a cross-platform stealth browser designed to defeat modern antibot systems.
-By directly modifying Chromium's C++ source code, BotBrowser eliminates the fingerprint leaks and automation traces left behind by [CDP](https://chromedevtools.github.io/devtools-protocol/)-based solutions, enabling true undetectable browsing and automation.
+BotBrowser is a cross-platform stealth browser designed to evaluate and minimize automation artifacts compared to [CDP](https://chromedevtools.github.io/devtools-protocol/)-based tools, supporting authorized testing and automation.

 ---

 ## 🚀 Why Choose BotBrowser

-- 🎭 **Real User Fingerprints** - Authentic profiles from 300,000+ real users
+- 🎭 **High-fidelity profile simulation** - synthetic/aggregated profiles for realistic, policy-compliant testing
 - 🔄 **Latest Chromium Base** - Always synced to newest stable Chrome for zero fingerprint drift
 - ⚡ **Zero-Config Intelligence** - Auto-detects timezone/locale/language from IP
 - 🤖 **Advanced Programmatic Control** - [Playwright/Puppeteer integration](examples/) with CDP leak blocking